iotaledger/goshimmer/documentation/docs/protocol_specification/glossary.md

 ---
 ### Tip Selection
-The process of selecting previous messages to be referenced by a new message.
-These references are where a message attaches to the existing data structure.
-IOTA only enforces that a message approves (at least) two other messages, but the tip selection strategy is left up to the user (with a good default provided by IOTA).
+The process of selecting previous blocks to be referenced by a new block.
+These references are where a block attaches to the existing data structure.
+IOTA only enforces that a block approves (at least) two other blocks, but the tip selection strategy is left up to the user (with a good default provided by IOTA).

 #### Approval Switch
-When selecting a message as a parent, we can select from the strong or weak tip pool.
+When selecting a block as a parent, we can select from the strong or weak tip pool.
 This mechanism is called approval switch.

 #### Approval Weight
-A message gains mana weight, by messages approving it directly or indirectly.
+A block gains mana weight, by blocks approving it directly or indirectly.
 However, only strong parents can propagate the mana weight to the past, while weak parents obtain the weight from its weak children but don't propagate it.

 #### Local Modifiers
 Custom conditions that nodes can take into account during tip selection.
 In IOTA, nodes do not necessarily have the same view of the Tangle; various kinds of information only locally available to them can be used to strengthen security.

 #### Tip
-A message that has not yet been approved.
+A block that has not yet been approved.

 ---
 ## Consensus